5l1v3r1/pragmash/COMMANDS.md

 ### gets

-This command reads a line from the console and takes no arguments.
-The newline is not included in the returned string.
+This reads a line from the console and returns it.
+A newline character is not included in the resulting string.

-### print
+### print \[string...\]

-This command prints all of its arguments (separated by spaces) to the console.
+This prints all of its arguments to the console separated by spaces.
 It does not print a newline, but it does flush the output.

-### puts
+### puts \[string...\]

-This command prints all of its arguments (separated by spaces), followed by a newline, to the console.
+This prints all of its arguments to the console separated by spaces.
+It follows this output with a newline character.

 ## The web and filesystem

-### read
+### read &lt;resource&gt;

-This command takes one argument which is either a filepath or a URL.
-It returns a string representing the contents of the specified resource, or throws an exception.
+This takes one argument which is either a file path or a URL.
+It returns a string representing the contents of the specified resource, or throws an exception if the resource cannot be read.

-### write
+### write &lt;path&gt; &lt;data&gt;

-This command takes two arguments: first a path; second, some data to write to the path.
+This writes a string to a file.
 It throws an exception if the data cannot be written.

 ## OS commands

-### cmd
+### cmd &lt;name&gt; \[arguments...\]

-This command takes 1 or more argument and executes it as a command.
-It returns the combined output (stdout+stderr) of the command, or throws an error.
+This executes a command on the system.
+On UNIX-based systems, this is similar to running a command in a shell.
+It returns the combined output (stdout+stderr) of the command.
+This throws an exception if the command cannot be executed or if it fails in some platform-specific way.

 # Language functionality

-### call
+### call &lt;name&gt; \[arrays...\]

-This command takes a command name and zero or more arrays to use as arguments.
+This takes a command name and zero or more arrays to use as arguments.
 It executes the command with the specified arguments.

+Examples:

-For example, `call + 1\n2\n3` would yield 6.
+ * `call + 1\n2\n3` yields "6".
+ * `call echo (arr a b c)` yields "a b c".
+ * `call call echo (arr a\nb\nc d\ne\nf)` yields "a b c d e f"

-### count
+### count &lt;array&gt;

-This command takes one argument and returns how many elements it contains as a newline-delimited list.
+This takes a newline-delimited list and returns the number of elements it contains.
+If the argument is "", this returns 0.

-### eval
+### eval &lt;code&gt;

-This command executes a block of pragmash code.
+This executes a block of pragmash code.
 The code which is executed will have complete access to the main script's variables.
 It will be able to throw exceptions.
 It will be able to print to the console.
 In essence, the code runs as if it were part of the main script.
-The code may use the "return" keyword to return values.
+The only difference is that the code may use the "return" keyword to return values.

-Example: `eval "puts hey"`
+Examples:

+ * `eval "return test"` yields "test"
+ * `eval "print test"` prints "test" to the console

-### exec
+### exec &lt;file&gt;

-This command executes a pragmash file.
-The scirpt which is executed will have complete access to the main script's variables.
-It will be able to throw exceptions.
-It will be able to print to the console.
-In essence, the script runs as if it were part of the main script.
-The executed file can use the "return" keyword to return values.

-Example: `exec (join $DIR /some_file.pragmash)`
+This executes a pragmash file. `exec <file>` is almost exactly equivalent to `eval (read <file>)`.
+The only difference is that exceptions generated from the exec'd script include the script's filename.

-### exit
+### exit \[exit code\]

-This command exits the program.
-It takes an optional integer argument with a return value.
-If this argument is specified but is not a valid integer, the command throws an exception.
+This exits the program.
+If the exit code is specified, it will be used as the numerical return value of the pragmash executable.
+If the exit code is not a valid number, an exit code of 1 is used.

-### get
+### get &lt;variable&gt;

-This command takes one argument--a variable name--and returns its contents.
+This returns the contents of a variable.
 It throws an exception if the variable is not defined.

-### len
+### len &lt;string&gt;

-This command takes one string argument and returns its length, in bytes.
+This returns the length of a string in bytes.

-### pragmash
+### pragmash &lt;path&gt; \[arguments...\]

-This command takes one or more arguments.
-This executes the script (specified by the first argument) in a new context and returns its return value.
-The script runs with a new set of variables (including $ARGV and $DIR), but it may still print to the console or exit the program.
+This executes a pragmash script in a new context and returns its return value.
+The script runs with a new set of variables (including the built-in ones), but it may still print to the console or exit the parent script.
+The optional arguments after the script path determine the child script's ARGV variable.
+The child script's DIR and SCRIPT variables will be based on the path of the child script.

 For example, suppose this is the contents of a file "main.pragmash":

-    pragmash foo.pragmash hey there
+    pragmash foo.pragmash arg1 arg2
     puts unreachable

 and this is the contents of the file "foo.pragmash":